When you buy through our links, we may earn a commission. Learn more.

 Is It Ducted Or Non-Ducted?

-The last way you can check is by whether or not your RV air conditioning system is ducted or non-ducted.
+The last way you can check is if your RV air conditioning system is ducted or non-ducted.

 Non-ducted systems almost always use a 13,500 BTU RV AC or smaller.

-It’s a 50/50 on whether or not a ducted system will use the 13,500 or 15,000 BTU RV air conditioner.
-I have a ducted RV AC system in my travel trailer and the AC is only 13,500.
+It’s a 50/50 on whether a ducted system will use the 13,500 or 15,000 BTU RV air conditioner.
+I have a ducted RV AC system in my travel trailer and the AC is only 13,500 BTU.

 See Also: How To Easily Replace An RV AC With A Fan, Vent, or Skylight